PatternsTechGit/PT_AzureCommunicationServices/README.md

             ServiceBusClient client = new ServiceBusClient(connectionString);
             ServiceBusSender sender = client.CreateSender(queueName);

-            // create a batch
-            using ServiceBusMessageBatch messageBatch = await sender.CreateMessageBatchAsync();

-            // try adding a message to the batch messageBatch.TryAddMessage(new ServiceBusMessage(jsonMessage));

             try
             {
-                // Use the producer client to send the batch of messages to the Service Bus queue await sender.SendMessagesAsync(messageBatch);
+                // Use the producer client to send the batch of messages to the Service Bus queue await sender.SendMessageAsync(new ServiceBusMessage(jsonMessage));
             }
             finally
             {
                 // Calling DisposeAsync on client types is required to ensure that network
-                // resources and other un managed objects are properly cleaned up. await sender.DisposeAsync();
+                // resources and other un-managed objects are properly cleaned up. await sender.DisposeAsync();
                 await client.DisposeAsync();
             }